The Best STD Dating Sites

 • HWerks operates a secret Facebook group that is open to all members.
 Because it’s a secret group, other Facebook users can’t see that you belong to it.

-• The site includes a list of local groups in the US and Canada.
+• The site includes a list of local groups in the U.S. and Canada.
 Select your state or province to see any herpes or HPV support groups or secret Facebook groups in your area.

-• Informational sections like the Herpes FAQ, list of national events, and the HWerks newsletter help inform and connect site visitors.
+• Informational sections like the Herpes FAQ, a list of national events, and the HWerks newsletter help inform and connect site visitors.

 Privacy